akuprym/DayCounter-Widget/README.md

 **Idea:**

-I wanted to cut down on sugar.
+ The widget helps count days you've been sugar-free.
 While using Duolingo, I noticed that widgets really motivate to keep on track.

 **Functuanality: **